Himalaya Wellness Wins at ET Retail Awards for Loyalty Excellence, Powered by Capillary

 Digital Transformation: The Backbone of MaaS in Fuel Retail

 The most significant enabler for fuel retailers in this shift is digital transformation.
-By embedding their services within the MaaS ecosystem, retailers can streamline operational efficiencies, enhance customer engagement, and create smarter fuel retail solutions.
+By embedding Digital Transformation Services and Solutions within the MaaS ecosystem, retailers can streamline operational efficiencies, enhance customer engagement, and create smarter fuel retail solutions.

 Let’s explore a few leading global examples that showcase how MaaS is shaping the future of fuel retail.